ingo/ingo.github.io/_recipes/bulgogi_sauce.md

 ---
-title: Bulgogi Sauce
-original_title: 불고기 소스
+author: Heong Soon Park
 category: Entrees
 description: A versatile 'mother' sauce traditionally used for beef in Korean cuisine.
   At Chan Seattle, we do a fairly traditional preparation of bulgogi sauce but with a few tweaks.
 One is using Coca-Cola in our sauce to help tenderize the meat and bring some acidity to the dish.
-image: 7ff211_7725adf94e6142afaf08a8c51c79ae32~mv2.webp
+image: bulgogi_sauce.jpg
+original_title: "\uBD88\uACE0\uAE30 \uC18C\uC2A4"
 size: 4-6 servings
+source: http://www.chanseattle.com/blog/author/Heong-Soon-Park
+spicy: "\u2713"
 time: 3 hours 30 minutes
-author: Heong Soon Park
-source: http://www.chanseattle.com/blog/author/Heong-Soon-Park
-spicy: ✓
+title: Bulgogi Sauce
-umami: ✓
+umami: "\u2713"
 ---
 ### Ingredients

 * `1 c` Soy sauce